prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 4. Local Execution Client

-It is expected that your local execution client is running as usual and will be used in case the Builder does not pass the `Is Builder Configured?` check.
+local execution clients such as `geth` or `nethermind` must continue to run as usual even while using a Builder and will be used in case the Builder does not pass the `Is Builder Configured?` check.
 The Execution client should be synced and running alongside your beacon node.
+No additional changes need to be made to the execution client.

 ## 5. Builder via Relay URL